Inoueian/web_chicago_taxi/README.md

 This is a version personalized by Satoru Inoue.
+2 issues currently.

+1. Heroku doesn't generate a webpage.
+I can run Flask locally.
+2. Flask runs, as in it displays input.html, and output.html, but the output page is not the new plot that is supposed to be generated when I run app.py.

 # Flask on Heroku